-I've spent a lot of time over the years troubleshooting issues that resulted in it being because of the date format.
-After a while I started to make a habit of always using dates in a numerical format when used for conditions, whether it be in Set Analysis or a Where clause.
+Troubleshooting issues that are the result of the date format can take extraordinary amounts of time.
+After a while, we started to make a habit of always using dates in a numerical format when used for conditions, whether it be in Set Analysis or a Where clause.

-Here are a couple examples.
+Here are a few examples.